Infrared energy experts AbegSun

 Both types of heating heat the ambient air, making it lighter and rising to the ceiling.
 Warm air escapes upwards and cold air flows in from below.

 A cycle of heat movement is created with cold air below and warm air above.
 This describes the movement (dynamics) and the rising heat (thermal) as thermodynamics.
 The temperature difference between above and below can be between 8 - 12°C, depending on the upper insulation.
 These are serious efficiency losses, as we do not live under the ceiling but on the floor below.
+In order to have sufficient heat in the room below, we have to turn the heating up further.

 infrarot-raumstrahlungsverteilungRadiant heat with the physics of quantum mechanics